Concussion Clinic

 If you are experiencing any of the above symptoms or any symptoms which are unfamiliar to you, here is a recommended step by step plan to start your recovery:

-• Schedule an appointment with RIW immediately.
-Research suggests those who get into clinic sooner can recover exponentially quicker.
+• Schedule an appointment with the RIW concussion clinic immediately.
+Research suggests those who get into a concussion specialist sooner can recover more quickly and are at significantly decreased risk for prolonged recovery.

 • If you work in a profession requiring operation of heavy machinery and/or participation in high-risk situations (e.g., truck drivers, medical professionals providing surgery, emergency responders, etc.), it is not recommended that you continue with these activities until formally evaluated in clinic.